kecohen575/cse15l-lab-reports/LabReport1.md

 ![Image](RemoteAccess.png)

 Since I've already set up an SSH Key (we'll get to that soon), I am logged into the server immediately, but you should be prepared with the password needed.

+> ## Step 3: Trying Some Commands

+There are many useful commands that can be used both locally and remotely.
+For instance, the 'cd', 'ls', 'pwd', 'mkdir', and 'cp' commands that we are familiar with running locally work on a remote server as well.
+Another useful command is 'cat', which shows us what is inside a given file.
+This is what it looks like when used on the hello.txt file.